kamaslau/trial-postgresql/README.md

 - Database (PostgreSQL) [http://localhost:5432](http://localhost:5432)
 - Web UI (Adminer) [http://localhost:8081](http://localhost:8081)

+Ports could be changed with .env file, which is instructed underneath.

 ## Default user

 Default logins should only be used in local/dev environments.